” … data itself was soulful and glowing, a dynamic aspect of the life process.” – Don DeLillo, Cosmopolis

 – preparing the ground

 You’ve decided, based on your desk study, to go ahead with surveying the site in question.
-While local record centres LRCs are not in the business of telling you how to run your survey programmes, we would like to help you where we can.
+While LERCs are not in the business of telling you how to run your survey programmes, we would like to help you where we can.

 To make it simple for you to share your data with us, you can record your survey data using our recorder spreadsheet here.

 Do remember that the more data you send to us, the more that will be accessible to you the next time you access our services.

 LERCs are very aware that consultants collect high priority species and habitats data – especially useful to statutory nature conservation bodies, such as Natural England and the Environment Agency.
 What’s more, we know that these data are at a high resolution linking species records to sites and habitats.
 This has particular value informing the planning process.

 Providing your data to us helps to build a better evidence-base and make the ecological appraisal part of the planning process more effective.
 In turn, by accessing data when you need it, allows you to do a more thorough job for your client.

 Submitting your records to us couldn’t be easier and we are still happy to receive them even if the recorder spreadsheet wasn’t used.
 Records can be sent to us directly, or get in touch to find out how we can assist.
 Our contact details are here.